Harland Mount Nature Reserve

 Grazing animalsGrazed in spring and autumn

 In the past this acid grassland has seen some improvement but now the pasture at Harland Mount Nature Reserve is managed by traditional methods to restore it to the species rich grassland it once would have been.

-There is a small dew-pond in the upper field that has long been dry and offer potential restoration in the future.
+There is a small dew-pond in the upper field that has long been dry and offers potential restoration in the future.

 The nature reserve is situated just off the A170 out of Scarborough, next to Jacob’s Mount Caravan Park.
-There is space for three cars in the lay-by off the A170.
+There is space for three cars in the lay-by off the A170, but please do not block the lane.
+Follow the lane to access the site.
 Nearest facilities are in Scarborough town centre.